|My Spiritual Autobiography

-notified the bishop of my official withdrawal of request for ordination.
-How could I serve a For years I carried a prayer card in my wallet of the Orthodox Saints of North America out of my reverence for the Orthodox Faith and my hope that it be shared throughout our land.
-After over 20
+So I notified the new bishop of my withdrawal of request for ordination, which he accepted.
+For years I carried a prayer card in my wallet of the Orthodox Saints of North America out of my reverence for the Orthodox Faith and my hope that it be shared with others.
+After over 20 years of